Modern Country Style - Interior Design Guide

 -

-Skip heavy drapes or elaborate valances.
-Instead, opt for light-filtering linen, cotton curtains, or wooden blinds.
-These soften frames while letting in plenty of daylight.
-Simplicity is key - stick to solid colors or subtle checks to evoke relaxed country charm.
+Avoid heavy drapes or intricate valances.
+Look for light-filtering linen or cotton curtains and wooden blinds.
+This lets plenty of daylight into the room.
+Simplicity is key – solid colors or subtle checks look relaxed and fitting for the countryside.

 -